Webinar – How to Adjust Your Operations to This New Normal

 Beasts and Brews is a full-service restaurant located in the beautiful Colorado Springs.
 In addition to a regular restaurant and taproom, you can also find a butchery with delicious local picks.
 Beasts and Brews is a chef-driven concept with fresh, made from scratch, local food.
 When we say local, we mean local.
 They don’t offer a single item on their menu that is not produced in Colorado.
 The restaurant combines sophistication with a rustic feel and its best seats look out onto a beautiful view of the nearby Rocky Mountains.
 With a whopping 99 taps and 1 secret tap, all consisting of local beverages, you’ve got limitless opportunities to taste local Colorado craft beer, wines, ciders, kombucha, and even liquors!
 So if you want to take a tasting tour of Colorado raised meat, grown veggies, and embrace the taste of Colorado-based breweries, distilleries, and wineries, Beast and Brews is your place!

-We look forward to having you join us on the webinar!
+We hope you enjoy this webinar!
 If you have any questions, don’t hesitate to contact us below.